KeyserDSoze/RepositoryFramework/README.md

 ### In memory integration (Infrastructure for test purpose, load tests or functionality tests)
 You may find the documentation at [this link](https://github.com/KeyserDSoze/RepositoryFramework/tree/master/src/RepositoryFramework.Infrastructure.InMemory)

-### Api.Abstractions (Domain for api integration)
+### Migration tools (Tool to help during a data migration)
-You may find the documentation at [this link](https://github.com/KeyserDSoze/RepositoryFramework/tree/master/src/RepositoryFramework.Api.Abstractions)
+You may find the documentation at [this link](https://github.com/KeyserDSoze/RepositoryFramework/tree/master/src/RepositoryFramework.MigrationTools)

 ### Api.Server (Application for automatic integration of api endpoint for your repository or CQRS)
 You may find the documentation at [this link](https://github.com/KeyserDSoze/RepositoryFramework/tree/master/src/RepositoryFramework.Api.Server)